drupalprojects/bootstrap/starterkits/less/README.md

 the same file name, using a different extension of course).

 ## Override Theme Settings {#settings}
-Please refer to the @link subtheme_settings Sub-theme Settings @endlink topic.
+Please refer to the @link theme_settings Sub-theme Settings @endlink topic.

 ## Override Templates and Theme Functions {#registry}
 Please refer to the @link registry Theme Registry @endlink topic.